Amanda Valdez: PieceworkAugust 1, 2020 - October 4, 2020

-Contemporary artist Amanda Valdez creates brilliantly colored, patterned, and textured abstract paintings by cutting, sewing, dying, painting, and embroidering canvas and other cloth.
-Featuring more than a dozen paintings, including several that are among the artist’s largest, this exhibition explores Valdez’s engagement with the histories of abstraction and “women’s work” with fiber.
-She conjures surprising compositions through thoughtful use of different materials and modes of making.
-In log punch (2017), for example, a rounded mass of “log cabin” quilt blocks seems to explode an embroidered gold form.
-This pointy shape, with its radiating lines, recalls the splats! and pows! familiar from cartoons and Pop Art.
-Valdez’s evocative forms, especially those that suggest the body, hint at visceral feelings and emotional states.
-She believes that abstraction “allows for the creation of meaning to happen in the viewer.”
+Contemporary artist Amanda Valdez creates brilliantly colored, patterned, and textured abstract paintings by cutting, sewing, dyeing, painting, and embroidering canvas and other cloth.
+Featuring 19 paintings, including several that are among the artist’s largest, this exhibition explores Valdez’s engagement with the histories of abstraction and “women’s work” with fiber.
+The artist conjures surprising compositions through thoughtful use of different materials and modes of making.
+Her evocative forms, especially those that suggest the body, hint at visceral feelings and emotional states.

 Amanda Valdez Responds